 Finally, Article 330 deals with situations where persons against whom a judgment towards payment of maintenance or alimony has been pronounced and such persons fail to comply with the terms of said judgment within three months from the date of notice being served.
 This Article punishes the offender with imprisonment not exceeding one year or a fine of AED 1000/- or; both.
 In the event the offender settles the amount due against him or produces guarantee that is satisfactory to the complainant, the penalty provisions shall not apply to the offender.

 An analysis of Article 330 suggests that these four elements must be involved to constitute a crime:-

 a.
 The complainant must have an enforceable judgment for alimony or maintenance;

 b.
 The offender must refuse payment to the complainant after a three-month warning/notice;

 c.
 The victim must register a complaint; and

 d.
 The parties must have submitted a claim before the personal status court and exhausted all procedures set forth by the law.

-Before I conclude, it is worth mentioning that except for provisions contained in Article 327, the complainants must register a complaint consistent with Article 10 of the UAE Criminal Procedures Code (35 of 1992) which sets out that criminal action must be based on an written or oral complaint by the victim or his/her legal representative and within three months from the date of event in matters relating to a) refusal to handover the custody of children to their legally entitled guardians; and b) refusal of payment of alimony, maintenance, or housing allowance to wife or person named under court order.
+Before I conclude, it is worth mentioning that except for provisions contained in Article 327, the complainants must register a complaint consistent with Article 10 of the UAE Criminal Procedures Code (35 of 1992) which sets out that criminal action must be based on a written or oral complaint by the victim or his/her legal representative and within three months from the date of event in matters relating to a) refusal to hand over the custody of children to their legally entitled guardians; and b) refusal of payment of alimony, maintenance, or housing allowance to wife or person named under court order.